zenml-io/blog.zenml.io/_posts/2023-04-30-openai-supabase-summary.md

 ---
 layout: post
 author: "Hamza Tahir"
-title: "Using ZenML with GPT-4 to Analyze and Version Data from Supabase: A Case Study with you-tldr.com"
+title: "Using ZenML with LLMs to Analyze and Version Data from Databases: A Case Study with you-tldr.com and Supabase/GPT-4"
-description: "Explore how ZenML, an MLOps framework, and OpenAI's GPT-4 can analyze and version data from a Supabase database.
+description: "Explore how ZenML, an MLOps framework, can be used with large language models (LLMs) like GPT-4 to analyze and version data from databases like Supabase.
 In this case study, we examine the you-tldr.com website, showcasing ZenML pipelines asynchronously processing video data and generating summaries with GPT-4.
-Understand how to tackle large language model limitations by versioning data and comparing summaries to unlock your data's potential with this powerful showcase."
+Understand how to tackle large language model limitations by versioning data and comparing summaries to unlock your data's potential.
+Learn how this approach can be easily adapted to work with other databases and LLMs, providing flexibility and versatility for your specific needs."
 category: zenml
 tags: tooling zenml evergreen llm foundationmodels
 publish_date: April 30, 2023